NWChemEx/TAMM/CMake_Build_Notes.md

 Clang Compiler Support
 ----------------------
  - Tested on Linux only with Clang >= 4.0
+ - Still requires GCC compilers >= 6.0 to be present (Fortran code is compiled using gfortran)
  - GA is still built with GNU compilers due to some issues when mixing clang and gfortran.
  - Works only with LLVM Clang built with OpenMP support and configured to use GNU libstdc++ instead of Clang libc++
  - Install LLVM Clang using the script below: